Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for OCI.

 - Oracle Cloud Infrastructure

-- Bare metal, virtual machine, and Exadata DB systems
+- Bare metal, virtual machine (VM), and Exadata DB systems are supported.

 - See Overview of the Database Service in the Oracle Cloud Infrastructure documentation.

-When you create a domain and associate it with an existing database, Oracle WebLogic Cloud does the following:
+When you create a domain and associate it with an existing database, Oracle WebLogic Server for OCI does the following:

 - Provisions the schemas to support the JRF components in the selected database